waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### proposal.requested_offering_decision

-Notifies call managers about a decision on a requested offering.
+A notification to call manager about the decision on requested offering (accepted/rejected).

 #### Templates